-Bounce rate is single-page sessions divided by all sessions or the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.
+Bounce rate equals single-page sessions divided by all sessions, which also can be stated as the percentage of all sessions on your site in which users viewed only a single page and triggered only a single request to the Analytics server.

-Bounces – This is the total number of times a person entered this page of your site and ended the session without visiting another page.
+Bounces – The total number of times a person entered your site on that specific page and ended their session without visiting another page.

-Visitor #1 clicked on a link sending them to your About Page.
-They spend 5 minutes on the page reading all about you and then close the page.
+Jim clicks on a link to your About page.
+He spends 5 minutes on the page reading all about you and then closes the page.

-Since Google measured one tracked event (visiting the page), and no clicks to any other pages or links, no time could be tracked.
-Google can’t measure the time spent on that page unless the visitor clicks to another page, or does something else measurable, such as submitting a form.
+Google measures one tracked event (visiting the page), and no clicks to any other pages or links on your website.
+Google can’t record the time Jim spent reading about you because he didn’t click a link or do something else measurable, such as submitting a form.

-Thus, even though they spent 5 minutes on your page, you will see a time of 0:00.
-And the bounce rate for this session would be 100%.
+Even though he spent 5 minutes on your page, Google will clock it at 0:00.
+Your bounce rate for this session is 100%.

-Visitor #2 clicks on a link to your About page.
-They spend 5 minutes reading all about you.
-They then see an interesting list of blog articles and click to read one.
+Lisa clicks a link to your About page.
+She also spends 5 minutes reading about you.
+Then, she sees a fascinating list of blog articles and clicks a link to read one.

 What this means for you

-On the other hand, when someone visits a blog post or your homepage, you want them to click around and stay a while.
-Lower bounce rates are desirable in this scenario.
+On the other hand, when someone visits a blog post or your homepage, you want them to click around and stay awhile.
+Lower bounce rates are desirable in most cases.

 Aside from landing-page traffic, if your bounce rate is high, evaluate why people are not engaging more with your site.

-Whatever you determine, understanding and keeping a check on your Bounce Rate can tell you a lot about the health and success of your site, so take time to understand your Bounce Rate and check it routinely.
+Understanding and monitoring your bounce rate can tell you a lot about your site’s health and success, so take time to understand this metric and check it routinely.

 Photo credit: Josh Calabrese on Unsplash